Massive black hole assembly in nuclear star clusters: Methods

 \subsubsection{Cluster evolution}

 Our time evolution simulations begin once the core has collapsed, at time $t=\tau_{\rm cc}$: cf.~Eq.~\eqref{eq:core_collapse_timescale}.
 We track the evolution of the cluster as an isolated system, by modeling mass loss due to gas expulsion and star loss from two-body relaxation.
 We have modified the \textsc{Rapster} model to ignore the effect of tidal stripping mass loss from the host galaxy, since we have assumed the nuclear cluster rests in the center of the galactic potential well.
 Hard binaries in the core generate energy that heats up the whole cluster on the half-mass relaxation timescale $\tau_{\rm rh}$ of Eq.~\eqref{eq:half_mass_relaxation_timescale}, and causes the cluster to slowly expand.
 In the evolution of half-mass radius, we also account for the expansion due to gas dispersion by adding an adiabatic term.
-In summary, the semi-analytic differential equations that govern the evolution of the cluster mass $M_{\rm cl}=M_{\rm gas}+M_\star$ and half-mass radius $r_{\rm h}$ are given by~\cite{Gnedin:2013cda,Antonini:2019ulv}
+In summary, the semianalytic differential equations that govern the evolution of the cluster mass $M_{\rm cl}=M_{\rm gas}+M_\star$ and half-mass radius $r_{\rm h}$ are given by~\cite{Gnedin:2013cda,Antonini:2019ulv}

 where $\zeta=0.0926$ and $\xi_e=0.0074$.
 The first term in Eq.~\eqref{eq:mass_evolution} is calculated by differentiating Eq.~\eqref{eq:gas_mass_evolution}.
-Notice that in our model $M_\star$ accounts for both the stellar and BH components.
-We solve these differential equations numerically as the simulation proceeds, with the time-step $dt_1$ set by the algorithm of the code (see Ref.~\cite{Kritos:2022ggc} Sec.~II.E.2).
+Notice that in our model, $M_\star$ accounts for both the stellar and BH components.
+We solve these differential equations numerically as the simulation proceeds, with the time step $dt_1$ set by the algorithm of the code (see Sec.~II.E.2 of Ref.~\cite{Kritos:2022ggc}).